sui-foundation/zklogin-ceremony-contributions/README.md

 1. Install [git-lfs](https://git-lfs.com/) to download any large file.

 2. It is recommended to only download specific files of interest.
-For example, to download the proving key `zkLogin.zkey`, run `download-zkey.sh`.
-That script can be used as an example to similarly download other files.
+For example, to download the mainnet proving key `zkLogin-main.zkey`, run `download-main-zkey.sh`.
+Similarly, to download the devnet zkey `zkLogin-test.zkey`, run `download-test-zkey.sh`.
+These scripts can be used as an example to similarly download specific files of interest.

 ## Contributions format